assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft4.md

 message sent (M1 for the client and M2 for the server) when the Time field is supported by the peer.

-The main reason to introduce these timestamps is to protect against *delay attacks*; that is, a man-in-the-middle attacker that affects the behavior by delaying a message sent between the two peers.
+The main reason to introduce these time-stamps is to protect against *delay attacks*; that is, a man-in-the-middle attacker that affects the application behavior by delaying a message sent between the two peers.
 The blog post at [DELAY-ATTACK] describes this type of attack.

-A peer that is capable of measuring relative time in milliseconds SHOULD support the the Time field in the messages.
+A peer that is capable of measuring relative time in milliseconds SHOULD support the Time field in the messages.
 A peer that does not support the Time field MUST set the value of the Time field to zero (four zero-valued bytes) of *all* messages in a Salt Channel session.

-Format: The Time field consists of an integer in the range of 0 to 2^31-1 inclusive.
+Format: The Time field consists of an integer in the range 0 to 2^31-1.
 This means that either a signed or an unsigned 32-bit integer can be used to represent the time.
-Little-endian byte order is used.

 Note: 2^31-1 milliseconds is more than 24 days.

 Resume
 ======

 The resume feature is implemented mostly on the server-side.
-To the client, a resume ticket is just an arbitrary array of bytes that can be used to improve handshake performance.
+To the client, a resume ticket is just an arbitrary array of encrypted bytes that can be used to improve Salt Channel performance.
 The client MUST allow changes to the format of resume tickets.
 However, the server SHOULD follow the specification here.
-The resume ticket specification here is the one that will be audited and should have the highest possible security.
+The resume ticket specification here is the one that is audited and it is conjectured to be secure.

 The resume feature is OPTIONAL.
-Servers may not implement it.
+Servers MAY NOT implement it.
 In that case a server MUST always set the M2/ResumeSupported bit to 0.
 Also for a client, the resume feature is OPTIONAL.
 If a client does not support resume, it MUST set never request a ticket from the server.